The $q$-Schur algebras and $q$-Schur dualities of finite type: Category and the -Schur algebras of type

 where ${\bf Triv}$ denotes the trivial module.
 From these we count the multiplicities of the simple modules $\underline{2}_1, \underline{2}_2$, $\underline{1}_1, \underline{1}_2, \underline{1}_3, \underline{1}_4$ in the $W$-module $\T^1_n$ to be $2 {n \choose 2} +n+n, \; 2 {n \choose 2} +n+n, \; {n \choose 2} +n +n +1, \; {n \choose 2}, \; {n \choose 2} +n, \; {n \choose 2} +n. $ Therefore the dimensions of the corresponding simple $\Sc(n)_\C$-modules are

 respectively.
-The dimension of $\Sc_q(n)_\Q$ is equal to the sum of the squares of the numbers in \eqref{dim:Sirrep} by the double centralizer property (Theorem~\ref{thm:double}), which can be rewritten as in the corollary.
+The dimension of $\Sc_q(n)_\Q$ is equal to the sum of the squares of the numbers in \eqref{dim:Sirrep} by the double centralizer property (Theorem~\ref{thm:double}), which can be rewritten as in the proposition.

 In case $n=1$, the regular representation $\C W$ will not appear, which corresponds to ${1 \choose 2}=0$ in the above calculation; hence the dimension formula above for $\Sc_q(n)_\Q$ continues to hold. \end{proof}